Che Guevara: Revolutionary tribunals

+One of the first public executions ordered by Guevara was the execution of Colonel Rojas, which was broadcast on Cuban television.
+Colonel Rojas was the chief of police in Santa Clara, whose officers had held out against the rebels until the last moment of fighting during the Battle of Santa Clara.
+After his capture, Rojas' family received a letter of safe departure, implying he'd be kept alive and released.
+Soon afterwards, Guevara ordered Rojas to be executed on 7 January 1959.
+When the footage was aired on television, Rojas' family was at first relieved to see him alive, but after realizing he was being placed in front of a firing squad, they began to scream as he was then shot.
+The footage was later broadcast around the world, becoming one of the first killings ever aired on television.

+On 22 January 1959, a Universal Newsreel broadcast in the United States narrated by Ed Herlihy featured Fidel Castro asking an estimated one million Cubans whether they approved of the executions, and being met with a roaring "¡Sí!" (yes).
+With between 1,000 and 20,000 Cubans estimated to have been killed at the hands of Batista's collaborators, and many of the accused war criminals sentenced to death accused of torture and physical atrocities, the newly empowered government carried out executions, punctuated by cries from the crowds of "¡al paredón!" ([to the] wall!), which biographer Jorge Castañeda describes as "without respect for due process".

 Although accounts vary, it is estimated that several hundred people were executed nationwide during this time, with Guevara's jurisdictional death total at La Cabaña ranging from 55 to 105.
 Conflicting views exist of Guevara's attitude towards the executions at La Cabaña.
 Some exiled opposition biographers report that he relished the rituals of the firing squad, and organized them with gusto, while others relate that Guevara pardoned as many prisoners as he could.
 All sides acknowledge that Guevara had become a "hardened" man who had no qualms about the death penalty or about summary and collective trials.
 If the only way to "defend the revolution was to execute its enemies, he would not be swayed by humanitarian or political arguments".
 In a 5 February 1959 letter to Luis Paredes López in Buenos Aires, Guevara states unequivocally: "The executions by firing squads are not only a necessity for the people of Cuba, but also an imposition of the people."